-FIN 375 Finance Internship (1-6) F, Sp, Su.
+FIN 375 Finance Internship (1-6) DD.
 An academic program which offers finance majors an opportunity to integrate theory with actual business practice.
-Students work full-time or part-time in a position related to their major.
+Students work full-time or part-time in a finance-related position.
 Anticipated learning objectives are established in a contract agreed to by the student, the on-site supervisor, and the departmental internship coordinator.
 May be repeated for a total of 6 credits.
-Prerequisites: Completion of 48 credit hours, the Sophomore Core, and admission to the business program, 2.5 GPA.
+Prerequisites: Junior status, completion of the Sophomore Core, a cumulative GPA of 2.5, and admission to the business program.

 FIN 401 Financial Management II (3) Sp.
 An extension of FIN 301.
 Financial analysis, capital budgeting, long-term financing, and mergers and acquisitions are considered at an advanced level.
 The impact of risk on the above topics will be analyzed.
-Prerequisites: Completion of Junior Core and admission to the business program.
+Prerequisites: Completion of Junior Core, and admission to the business program.

 FIN 410 Portfolio Management (3) F. An analytical and theoretical approach to security valuation concepts, portfolio analysis and management, and options and futures; discusses both traditional and technical techniques.
-Prerequisites: FIN 310, completion of the Junior Core and admission to the business program.
+Prerequisites: FIN 310, completion of the Junior Core, and admission to the business program.

 FIN 412 Futures and Options (3) Sp.
-Comprehensive study of futures and options markets; encompassing the agricultural, financial, and international currency markets.
+Comprehensive study of futures and options markets.
 History, function, mechanisms, trading techniques; and the use of these markets for price discovery, speculation, and risk avoidance (hedging) are included.
-Prerequisites: Completion of Junior Core and admission to the business program.
+Prerequisites: Completion of Junior Core, and admission to the business program.

 FIN 431 International Financial Management (3) (DD).
-An extension of Financial Management.
+An extension of FIN 301.
 Methods of funds management, risk management, financing, and capital budgeting for operations outside the firm's home country.
 Techniques for addressing the impacts of currency differences and political risk.
 Prerequisites: Completion of Junior Core and admission to the business program.